The 'Dirty Shot'. Absinthe, tequila and chili powder.

 A group of chemistry post-grads at (I believe) the University of North Carolina used to exploit their knowledge of practical chemistry to create a terrifying drink known as Mech Fuel — artificially produced ethyl alcohol mixed with propylene glycol (i.e. non-toxic antifreeze) as a sweetener.

 A mixture of 3 parts Samogon (see above), 2 parts cask strength Scotch whisky, 1 measure of the strongest available schnapps, shaken with a cut-open chili pepper, poured, then served with pepper sprinkled in it (the pepper binds the oil in the samogon and carries it to the bottom of the glass).
 This drink is known as a Strike... as in 3 and you're out.
+Attempting this with authentic samogon from a Russian village is not recommended; even the industrially distilled imitation is more than enough to knock you out.

 The Zombie, also called the Bahama Mama, has this reputation among tiki drinks.
 Equal portions of dark, light, and spiced rum, some variety of fruit brandy for extra flavor, and some juice to cut down on the bite of the alcohol.
 Unlike some of the above examples, the effect is less "potable lighter fluid" than "tropical fruity goodness concealing a massive hit of rum."
 For extra fun, it can be lit on fire.